GergelyTuri/chronicSleepRecordings/Hardware/setup-guide/pinnacle-system.md

 **Figure 2.** _LED pucks fixed to mounting plates._

 ### Ventilation setup
-1. Assemble and glue the acrylic fan cover
+1. Laser cut, assemble and glue the acrylic fan cover parts with Weld-On #4
+  * Allow to air dry overnight
 2. Slide the fan cover over the ventilation fan outside of the box
 3. Connect the 24V AC-to-DC power supply to the ventilation fan